2016 WNBA draft

 The 2016 WNBA draft is the league's draft for the 2016 WNBA season.
 It was held on April 14 at Mohegan Sun Arena in Uncasville, Connecticut.

 The draft was most notable for Connecticut producing the top three picks, with #1 pick Breanna Stewart followed by Moriah Jefferson and Morgan Tuck.
 This is the first time in history that the top three draft picks came from the same school.

 Draft lottery

 The lottery selection to determine the order of the top four picks in the 2016 draft occurred on September 24, 2015.
-The winner of the lottery, the Seattle Storm, picked first, marking the first pick for the Storm for the second straight year.
+For the first year, team's lottery chances were based on combined records from the 2014 and 2015 WNBA seasons.